iwillspeak/docket/README.md

  * Write out the global footer, if there is one.

 Once all pages are rendered will will then know the 'pretty' names for each page (extracted from the H1).
 We can then write out the index page.

+## TODO

+ * [ ] Properly parse the TOC tree and substitute it into the individual files.
+ * [ ] Add links to the pages on the index page, with the proper slugs.
+E.g.: `about` rather than `01-about.html`.
+These should come from the headings, but slugified.
+ * [ ] Add styling to the main page.
+Maybe some kind of abstraction around rendering content and style that the same code can be used for pages and index?
+ * [ ] Allow `title` file to override the project name guessed from the directory.
+ * [ ] Syntax highlighting with Pygments-compatible library.